javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 One of the most widespread use cases is authentication:

-1. Upon sign in, the server uses the `Set-Cookie` HTTP-header in the response to set a cookie with a unique "session identifier".
+1. Upon sign-in, the server uses the `Set-Cookie` HTTP-header in the response to set a cookie with a unique "session identifier".
-2. Next time when the request is sent to the same domain, the browser sends the cookie over the net using the `Cookie` HTTP-header.
+2. Next time the request is sent to the same domain, the browser sends the cookie over the net using the `Cookie` HTTP-header.
 3. So the server knows who made the request.

 We can also access cookies from the browser, using `document.cookie` property.

 There are many tricky things about cookies and their options.
-In this chapter we'll cover them in detail.
+In this chapter, we'll cover them in detail.

 ## Reading from document.cookie